hfinkel/lfort/docs/InternalsManual.rst

 The Driver Library
 ==================

-The clang Driver and library are documented :doc:`here <DriverInternals>`.
+The lfort Driver and library are documented :doc:`here <DriverInternals>`.

 Precompiled Headers
 ===================

-Clang supports two implementations of precompiled headers.
-The default implementation, precompiled headers (:doc:`PCH <PCHInternals>`) uses a serialized representation of Clang's internal data structures, encoded with the `LLVM bitstream format <http://llvm.org/docs/BitCodeFormat.html>`_.
+LFort supports two implementations of precompiled headers.
+The default implementation, precompiled headers (:doc:`PCH <PCHInternals>`) uses a serialized representation of LFort's internal data structures, encoded with the `LLVM bitstream format <http://llvm.org/docs/BitCodeFormat.html>`_.
 Pretokenized headers (:doc:`PTH <PTHInternals>`), on the other hand, contain a serialized representation of the tokens encountered when preprocessing a header